Vikunokia/Vikas-Repo/README.md

 # Vikas-Repo
-this repo created by vikas using terraform
+this repo created by vikas using terraform script